How to Send Emails to Restrict Content Pro Members in WordPress

 When you finish the email content, open the Settings panel to set up the recipient.

 Select Restrict Content Pro as the connection or recipient.
-This will send to all Restrict Content Pro members.
+This will be sent to all Restrict Content Pro members.

-When you are done, click the “Save Changes” button to enable the “Send Broadcast” button that you will click when you finally decide it’s time to send the email.
+When you’re done, click the “Save Changes” button to enable the “Send Broadcast” button, which you’ll click when you’re finally ready to send the email.

 Setting Up Email Automation to Restrict Content Pro Members

-With MailOptin, you can set up email automation to email your paid subscribers or users whenever you publish a new post or article.
+With MailOptin, you can set up email automation to email your Restrict Content Pro members whenever you publish a new post or article.
 You can also set up a daily, weekly, and monthly email digest of your published posts to your members.

 Setting Up New Published Post Email Automation